vnelee/dumpleoftheday/README.md

 # dumpleoftheday
 dumpleoftheday is an “image of the day” API featuring plushie characters from the instagram account [@dumpleandfriends](https://www.instagram.com/dumpleandfriends/).
 Give us a follow! ;)

 The API is built with Express and uses a MySQL backend.
-It was deployed with AWS Lambda and API Gateway, and can be called using the base URL (TODO ADD URL HERE).
+It was deployed with AWS Lambda and API Gateway, and can be called using the base URL https://hbe2i3nu5e.execute-api.us-east-2.amazonaws.com/.

 This project was inspired by the [NASA Astronomy Picture of the Day (APOD) API](https://github.com/nasa/apod-api).